 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination may suggest a cause of the hearing loss and the tests that may need to be done (see Hearing Loss and Deafness: Some Causes and Features of Hearing Loss).
+What they find during the history and physical examination may suggest a cause of the hearing loss and the tests that may need to be done (see Some Causes and Features of Hearing Loss).

 Doctors ask how long people have noticed hearing loss, whether the loss is in one or both ears, and whether the loss followed any sudden event (for example, a head injury, sudden change in pressure, or starting of a drug).
 It is also important for them to note